Table of Contents

 - Inability to track firearms transferred through informal channels

-Accounting for Unregistered Firearms
+Accounting for Non-Registered Firearms

-- Legacy weapons predating modern licensing systems
+- Legacy firearms predating modern licensing systems

-- Stolen firearms circulating illegally
+- Stolen firearms in illegal circulation

 - Regional variations in compliance rates